 - Cable "cord-cutting" is real but still modest.
 Total subscribers fell from 11.5 million in 2012 to 10.8 million last year.
 Accounting for population growth, 76% of all households subscribed to a cable television service last year-down from an all-time high of 85.6% in 2011. - Telus, Bell and SaskTel had 2.8 million IPTV subscribers between them at the end of 2018 and accounted for just over a quarter of all cable TV subscribers and revenues.
 Competition between the telcos' and cable companies' video distribution platforms has intensified in recent years. - Fibre-based broadband infrastructure is under-developed by international standards, with penetration levels of roughly half the OECD average.
 Canada ranked 25th out of 37 OECD countries in 2017 in terms of fibre-to-the-doorstep-the internet infrastructure of the 21st Century. - The impact of cord-cutting, Netflix, Google, on the "broadcasting system" is real, but exaggerated.
 While many try to equate Netflix and other online audiovisual media services with broadcasting, the correct reference is to video-on-demand services, which have traditionally been treated with a much lighter regulatory hand than their linear counterparts.
-Casting the growth of online audiovisual services as a threat to the "broadcasting system" biases how they are framed and compromises how we might draw more potentially useful lessons from the European Union's Audiovisual Media Services Directive (2016)). - The impact of cord-cutting, Netflix, Google, on the "broadcasting system" is real, but exaggerated.
-Although many see this relationship as justification to equate Netflix and other online audiovisual media services with traditional broadcasters, the correct reference is to video-on-demand services, which have traditionally been treated with a much lighter regulatory hand than their linear counterparts.
-Casting the growth of online audiovisual services as a threat to the "broadcasting system" biases how they are framed and constrain the range of media and cultural policy options on the table.
-Taking a broader view opens the door to potentially useful models that a progressive cultural policy framework for Canada might draw from (e.g. the European Union's Audiovisual Media Services Directive (2016)). - Appeals to policy makers and the CRTC to adopt an "internet levy" and to require that ISPs and mobile operators selectively use data caps and zero-rating to promote Canadian content should be treated with great skepticism in light of these realities, principles of common carriage and the already very high cost and low levels of internet data usage in Canada. - Newspapers are in turmoil with revenue plunging from a high of \$4.7 billion in 2008 to \$2.3 billion last year.
-This sector is truly in crisis but the causes are much deeper and more complex than assumed by those who simply blame Google, Facebook and the Internet for this state of affairs.
+Casting the growth of online audiovisual services as a threat to the "broadcasting system" biases how they are framed and compromises how we might draw more potentially useful lessons from the European Union's Audiovisual Media Services Directive (2016). - Appeals to policy makers and the CRTC to adopt an "internet levy" and to require that ISPs and mobile operators selectively use data caps and zero-rating to promote Canadian content should be treated with great skepticism in light of these realities and because they collide with principles of common carriage and given the already very high cost and low levels of internet data usage in Canada.